Why Most Startup Products Never Become Real Businesses

 https://logicnord.com/blog/article/how-startups-waste-their-first-50k-on-product-development

-The Best AI Features Usually Share the Same Characteristics
+The Best AI Features Usually Share Similar Characteristics

-From our experience, the most effective AI integrations tend to improve existing workflows rather than create entirely new ones.
+From our experience, the most effective AI integrations improve existing workflows instead of creating entirely new ones.

 Automation